Appendix A: Promoting Quality in the Practice of Travel Medicine

 - A biennial travel medicine meeting and annual regional submeetings

-- An online learning curriculum of 60 programs that cover a wide range of topics
+- An online learning curriculum of >60 programs that cover a wide range of topics and webinars on selected topics

 - An examination leading to a Certificate of Knowledge in Travel Medicine, available to physicians, nurses, pharmacists, and other professionals offering travel advice

-The Certificate of Knowledge in Travel Medicine has been administered by ISTM since 2003.
-The Body of Knowledge, which covers the scope of the specialty of travel medicine, forms the basis for examination questions.
-It is updated on a continual basis by the ISTM Exam Committee.
+The ISTM Body of Knowledge, which covers the scope of the specialty of travel medicine, forms the basis for Certificate of Knowledge in Travel Medicine examination questions.
+It is regularly updated by the ISTM Exam Committee.
 Content areas in the Body of Knowledge include the following:

 - Epidemiology related to travel medicine